Download This Sample

-- The tiny scroll have printed writings from the bible.
+- The tiny scroll has printed writings from the bible.
 It is translated into Hebrew and called the Shema.

 - It is written in the tiny scroll that the Jewish people should obey and love God and keep his rules.

-- The Torah is the most holy book of the Jewish people.
+- The Torah is the holiest book of the Jewish people.